All Episodes

 And it was these guys who were tracked, the two brothers.

-They were seen going in and out of the compound, but they're it was obvious that not even they had the money to buy and support a hut of this size.
+They were seen going in and out of the compound, but it was obvious that not even they had the money to buy and support a hut of this size.

 Then the intel produced the fact these couriers were working for Obama, Osama, and that's what happened.